GARDEN ROUTE | SOUTH AFRICA GARDEN ROUTE | GARDEN ROUTE GUIDE | GARDEN ROUTE TOUR OPERATORS

 It includes some of the most spectacular coastal scenery in the world.

-There are some wonderful small towns along the way - and some superb private game reserves where you can
+There are some wonderful small towns along the way - and some superb private game reserves where you can see a good

-see a good cross-section of African wildlife.
-These reserves may not be the Serengeti, but they are still the real
+cross-section of African wildlife.
+These reserves may not be the Serengeti, but they are still the real deal - not just some Africa theme

 Possibly the best way to travel the Garden Route is by train.